rnmapbox/maps/docs/UserLocation.md

 ```tsx
 UserLocationRenderMode
 ```
-@deprecated use NativeUserLocation component instead of UserLocationRenderMode.Native Which render mode to use.
+@deprecated use LocationPuck component instead of UserLocationRenderMode.Native Which render mode to use.

   _defaults to:_ `UserLocationRenderMode.Normal`